gboehl/dynare/doc/manual/source/the-model-file.rst

 Endogeneizing parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^

-When doing the steady state calibration of the model, it may be useful to consider a parameter as an endogenous (and vice-versa).
+When calibrating the model, it may be useful to consider a parameter as an endogenous variable (and vice-versa).

 For example, suppose production is defined by a CES function: